Yingiya Mark Guyula: Career

-During his time in parliament, Guyula has advocated for policies and programs that respect and work with Yolŋu law, culture and language.
 After nearly three years of requesting that Standing Orders be amended so that he could speak his first language of Djambarrpuyŋu, he became the first parliamentarian in Australia to make a substantial speech in an Aboriginal language using an interpreter on the Chamber floor.
 In this speech he criticised successive CLP and Labor governments for dismantling bi-lingual and culturally appropriate education, and for failing remote Aboriginal communities.

 At the 2018 Garma Festival he presented Prince Charles with a traditional letter stick that asserted ongoing Yolŋu sovereignty and requested that Prince Charles mediate with the Federal Government to acknowledge Yolŋu sovereignty and promote a pathway to Treaty.
 In that same year Guyula travelled to New York to speak at the United Nations's Permanent Forum on Indigenous Issues to advocate for stronger international pressure on the Australian and Northern Territory governments to recognise Yolŋu sovereignty, to enter into treaty negotiations directly with Indigenous nations and to support their rights to bi-lingual education.

 In 2019, Guyula introduced a motion to parliament calling for a parliamentary committee to inquire into policing on Aboriginal land to build better relationships between communities and police, and to empower elders to uphold their cultural authority.
 Prior to this, it had been revealed by Guyula's questioning that 100% of children in detention in the NT are Indigenous.

 Guyula led opposition to the NT Government's proposed Burial and Cremations Bill in 2019, which could have seen Aboriginal people fined tens of thousands of dollars or imprisoned for up to two years for conducting traditional ceremonies as they are outside of government recognised cemeteries.
 Following his opposition, which was backed by Aboriginal land councils and justice agencies, the government withdrew the bill.
 Guyula remarked that governments are not listening to or respecting Aboriginal people and sovereignty; "I want to have a Government that is genuine about local decision-making and handing control back to the people.
 We shouldn’t have to fight for the livelihood of our culture.
 It should be a partnership".